 Continue reading “Travel Diary: Seoul, Korea (Day 3)”

-On my second day in Seoul one of my roommates (Esra from Turkey) and I decided to go to Namsan Park to see Seoul Tower.
+On my second day in Seoul, one of my roommates (Esra from Turkey) and I decided to go to Namsan Park.
 I was very happy to go sightseeing with her because she was a great navigator and taught me how not to get lost on the subway.
+As we made our way to the park, I found myself admiring the lovely fashion depicted by many young Koreans.
+I’ve always loved Korean fashion so it was a bit difficult for me not to stare.
+After about 20 minutes on the subway we made it to the Park.
+As we explored the park, we could see the top of Seoul Tower and thought that it was short walk away…We were very much mistaken!

 Continue reading “Travel Diary: Seoul, Korea (Day 2)”